dianekaplan/django-familytree/README.md

 to the specific file, and THESE IDs CAN CHANGE in subsequent gedcom exports from the same tool.
-- A combination of import scripts populate unique IDs for the families (following this convention: https://www.ged-gen.com/help/hlpmisc-number.html) and people ("gedcom_UUID"), which we then populate in ancestry.com as an "also known as" fact, which maps to ALIA tag in gedcom file.
+- A combination of import scripts populate unique IDs for the families (following this convention: https://www.ged-gen.com/help/hlpmisc-number.html) and people ("gedcom_UUID"), which we then populate in ancestry.com as an "also known as" fact, which maps to a FACT tag of type AKA in gedcom file.

 **Detailed setup and usage notes** https://github.com/dianekaplan/familytree-django